edemaine/cocreate/INSTALL.md

    [`mup-redis`](https://github.com/zodern/mup-redis)
    via `npm install -g mup mup-redis`
    (after installing [Node](https://nodejs.org/en/) and thus NPM).
-3. Copy `settings.json` to `.deploy/settings.json` and edit if desired.
+3. Copy `settings.json` to `.deploy/settings.json` and edit if desired
+   (see configuration choices mentioned below).
 4. Edit `.deploy/mup.js` to point to your SSH key (for accessing the server).
 5. `cd .deploy`
 6. `mup setup` to install all necessary software on the server.